Changing foreign service conditions

 More about the research objective

-The aim of the research group is to study the changes in the functioning of consular and diplomatic traffic in countries, mainly from the perspective of Central European countries.
+The aim of the research team was to study the changes in the functioning of consular and diplomatic traffic in the countries, mainly from the perspective of Central Europe.
 The rules governing the foreign service and, above all, consular functions have undergone significant changes over the years.
-Some diplomatic institutions (e.g. diplomatic asylum) are also undergoing a certain evolution.
-These changes are generated by cooperation between states, but are also influenced by various external factors, such as the computerisation of work.
+Some diplomatic institutions (e.g. diplomatic asylum) have also undergone a certain evolution.
+These changes are driven not only by cooperation between states, but also by external factors such as the computerisation of work.

-In its studies, the research group deals with the issue of changes in diplomatic traffic and, above all, with various aspects of domestic and international consular law - civil, administrative or criminal.
-It also analyses the changing construction of the norms of this law, and studies the various categories of foreign service bodies and the new public administrations with responsibilities in the field of legal relations with foreign states.
+In its studies, the research team has dealt with the issue of changes in diplomatic traffic and, above all, with various aspects of domestic and international consular law – civil, administrative or criminal.
+It also analysed the changing structure of the norms and studied the different categories of foreign service bodies and the new public administrations responsible for legal relations with foreign states.

 Several European country flags in a wooden holder on a desk, with a woman working on a laptop in the background.